 Requisite to this process, each ensemble member must have a real and personal need to be part of a given project, since the unique perspective and story that each person offers to the work is what makes it both transformative and meaning-full.

-Inquiry - into our personal lived experiences, our collective human nature, and the nuanced politics of our world - is fundamental to how and why we create the work.
+Ongoing inner & outer inquiry into our personal lived experiences, our collective human nature, and the nuanced politics of our world is fundamental to how and why we create the work.
 Theatre is both the means and the product through which we make impact and make sense of, praise, grieve and give future vision to all that which asks for our attention.

-Taking risks by continually reinventing our creative process, along with the willingness to trust uncertainty, revitalizes our desire to create theatre.
-The heart of our work is an inquiry into presence and vulnerability which uses ritual, movement, relationship and text as its language.
-From the rather unsafe feeling space of not-knowing, we come to know more deeply- by being present with the process, with our own longing & the shared heart of community.
-The goal is not to create some polished smooth thing, but rather something that remains raw, vital, transparent and unassuming.
+Taking risks by continually reinventing our creative process and the willingness to trust uncertainty, renews our relationship with 'theatre'.
+The heart of our work is a journey into deep presence and vulnerability which uses ritual, movement, relationship, song and text as its language.
+Our goal is not to create some polished perfect thing, but something that remains raw, vital, fresh, transparent and open.

 We work to honor openness & transparency in communication in all stages of the creative process within the company and with everyone involved in each project.
-This includes in: Fallow or Rest Period, Gestational or Visioning Period, Fundraising, Active Creation, Refining & Finalizing, Performance-Offering, & Archiving.
+This includes in: Fallow or Rest Period, Gestational or Visioning Period, Fundraising, Active Creation, Refining & Finalizing, Performance-Offering, Post-Partum or Integrating, & Archiving.

-In a village way of life, art-making is regenerative, whereas in an industrial capitalist mode, art-making is extractive.
+In a village way of life, art-making is regenerative, whereas in the industrial capitalist mode, art-making is extractive.